 If you’re looking for a salon in Kingston, I’d highly recommend James Brett – they have a downtown location, and are on Gardiners Road as well.
 I’m very much a local business person, so I love the idea that this company is Kingston owned and operated.
 And you can even have your hair cut by James Brett himself!

 Brandy has since left James Brett Coiffure, and you can contact her through her FB page Hair By Brandy.
-She now has a chair at Salon 296 on Bagot St.
+She is now cutting at Aphrodite Hair Studio on Brock Street.

 How do you feel about getting your hair done?
 Is it a fun getaway experience for you?
 Or do you view it as a chore?
 Leave me a note in the comments and let me know!
 I used to fall into the “chore” camp until I found a great salon and stylist who really seems to enjoy looking after me.